 I caught the tall blonde doing his weightlifting exercises outside!

-I think I’ve lost 10% of my muscle mass in 3 days!
+I think in 3 days I lost 10% of my muscle mass!

 It’s depressing when your body never moves.

-I’m sure 80% of the people here are on antidepressants, I come back to the present moment.
+I’m sure 80% of people here are on antidepressants, I’m coming back to the present moment.

 I have my period and a constant migraine.
 We don’t have hot water in the showers.
 We don’t have toilet paper either.
-My back hurts from sleeping on my tatami.
-I’m hungry.
+My back hurts, I sleep on my tatami and I’m hungry.